mvanegas10/BioCicle/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For more examples, please refer to the [Documentation](http://johnguerra.co/students/2018MeiliVanegasBioCicle/)._
+Please refer to the [video](https://youtu.be/K_nUJ5exn1A) which explains how to use the application.

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/mvanegas10/BioCicle/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing